 Registration now open

 New Adventures in Sound Art is a non-profit organization that presents performances and installations spanning the entire spectrum of sound art.
-NAISA is partially funded by the Department of Canadian Heritage, the Toronto Arts Council, Ontario Arts Council, Canada Council for the Arts and the SOCAN Foundation.
+NAISA is partially funded by the Department of Canadian Heritage, Ontario Arts Council, Canada Council for the Arts and the SOCAN Foundation.

 Inquiries & general information: